JuliaGraphics/Luxor.jl/docs/src/tutorial/design-a-logo.md

 svgimage # hide
 ```

 Notice the "." after `circle`.
-This broadcasts the `circle()` function over the `corners`, drawing a red filled circle at every point.
+This broadcasts the `circle()` function over the `corners`, drawing a 10-unit red filled circle at every point.

 The arguments to `ngon` are centerpoint, radius, and number of sides.
-Try changing the third argument from 3 to 4 or 33.
+Try changing the third argument from 3 (triangle) to 4 (square) or 31 (traikontagon?).

-To create a spiral of circles, we want to repeat this `ngon`...`circle` part more than once.
-A simple loop will do: we'll rotate everything by `i * ` 5° (`deg2rad(5)` radians) each time (so 5°, 10°, 15°, 20°, 25°, and 30°), and increase the size of the shape by multiples of 10:
+To create a spiral of circles, we want to repeat this "draw a circle at each vertex of a triangle" procedure more than once.
+A simple loop will do: we'll rotate the drawing by `i * ` 5° (`deg2rad(5)` radians) each time (so 5°, 10°, 15°, 20°, 25°, and 30°), and at the same time increase the size of the polygon by multiples of 10:

 ```@setup example_3
 using Luxor